 Cannabis is the most common illegal drug used by pupils.
-The government has proposed reclassifying cannabis from a Class B to a Class C drug.
-The proposed reclassification of cannabis is intended to support a credible message about the level of harm different drugs pose.
+It is classified as a Class B drug.
 Cannabis is unquestionably harmful but is substantially less harmful than other Class B drugs, such as amphetamines.
 It is important for schools to reinforce to pupils that cannabis is harmful to health and is still an illegal drug and possession will remain a criminal offence leading to a possible fine or imprisonment.